 Thousands walked this way.
 But like many medieval practices, it fell away.
 In the 1970s, a priest decided to renew the 11th-century Camino de Santiago and enlisted helpers.
 It is now the most popular pilgrimage in the world.
 Pope Francis described it as a path of human solidarity as well as religious awakening.
 That solidarity can be seen at times by the pilgrims carrying a shell on their backpacks as a Christian symbol of baptism linking them to the past.
 Other contemporary pilgrims walk with a single staff linking them to history.
 I walked with my hiking poles and carried my shell on my pack.

 As part of my intentional practice, I committed each day to reflection on one of the fruits of the Spirit, and later to the qualities of love.
 Each morning before sunrise, I put all my belongings in my pack, stepped out the door and began walking in faith, not knowing where I would eat or sleep and who I would meet.

 I met pilgrims from across the world, some of whom remain close friends.
 For me, it was a concentrated experience of the church in the deepest way possible: communal sharing in one another’s burdens, sharing our life stories, carrying burdens, breaking bread and knowing the conviviality of the Spirit that transcends all parochial bounds.
 The entire journey was humbling, joyous and heart-opening.

-The Rev. Roy Howard lives in North Potomac, Maryland.
-He served for 18 years as pastor of Saint Mark Presbyterian Church in Bethesda, Maryland.
-He is a certified coach with the International Coaching Federation and dean of the Academy of Artful Leadership.
-In 2015 he walked the Camino de Santiago and returned to Spain in 2017 to walk the Camino Primitivo.
+The Rev. Roy Howard, living in North Potomac, Maryland, served for 18 years as pastor of Saint Mark Presbyterian Church in Bethesda, Maryland, and is a certified coach with the International Coaching Federation and dean of the Academy of Artful Leadership